tomchris/githook-slack-test/README.md

 The webhook url is read from ./webhook and is included in the .gitignore to ensure a personal webhook url is not commited to a public repo. post-commit.sh obtains the values of the current user, hostname, git branch, git commit message.
 This is built a json payload which is sent as a POST to the webhook url for your Slack account.

-## TODO:
-- Check why '.git/hooks/post-commit' file seems to have go away.
-Need to confirm if this is a clone issue and how to address.
-  - Received this message about post-commit not being executable ```hint: The '.git/hooks/post-commit' hook was ignored because it's not set as executable.
-hint: You can disable this warning with `git config advice.ignoredHook false`.```